 How to Cut Your Quilt Blocks

 The ‘All Blocked In’ pattern is made with five rectangles.
 Place your fabric stack on the cutting mat with the 14 ½” from top to bottom and the 17” width from side to side.
-Following the diagrams below, make cuts 1 through 6 to create five different size pieces.
+Following the diagrams below, make cuts 1 through 6 to create seven different size pieces.
 Note that there are 2 pieces that will be set aside for another project.